 In this regard, if two related Hong Kong entities engage in one controlled transaction and one of which or both entities is regarded to earn income outside Hong Kong, then this type of income would be considered as NOT for Hong Kong tax purposes.
 Consequently, this controlled transaction comes out of the scope of domestic transactions for exemptions, hence must be in the local filing, according to section 58C of the Inland Revenue Ordinance.

 10. What are the penalties for non-compliance with TP legislation?

-If your entity commits offenses in connection to the transfer pricing documentation, including master file and local file, the penalties under section 80(2Q), (2R) and (2S) are applied.
+If your entity commits offenses in connection to the transfer pricing documentation, including master file and local file, the penalties under sections 80(2Q), (2R), and (2S) are applied.
 Particularly, it would be imposed a conviction to a fine of level 5 or level 6.

 It is worth mentioning that in case the taxpayer’s reasonable efforts in respect of the arm’s length principle are proven, there would be no additional tax levied on that individual.
 The penalties for non-compliance can vary from case to case.

 Other than TP obligation, there might be other annual administration tasks that your proposed Hong Kong company needs to comply with.
 Feel free to contact BBCIncorp team to let us know your case and give you the best advice.

 - 1. How was Transfer Pricing legislation developed in Hong Kong?